thruthesky/fireflutter_sample_app/README.md

   - social-login. social login.
 Google, Apple, Facebook.
   - login-with-email-password.
   - translations. text translation.
-  - admin-page. adding admin page
+  - admin-page. adding admin page.
-  - category-admin. adding category management page
+  - category-admin. adding category management page and do the code.
+For using admin page, yo need to login as admin.
+Read how to set admin in fireflutter README.md if you don't know.
   - post-edit. post create without post update
   - photo-upload. file upload code without file delete
   - forum-list